fbpx

 • All classroom materials will be shared electronically, and the final skills test will be conducted online.

-Educational Staff Professional Leadership
+Educational Staff Professional LEAP to Leadership

 ESP Leadership is about lifting others and creating opportunities.
 Join this multi-day session to develop mindsets and skills needed to be a Fantastic Facilitator, gain insights to establishing and leading an ESP Professional Learning Community, and explore how NEA Micro-Credentials are designed to grow you as a professional.
 This is your opportunity to grow yourself as a leader in our union community.

-Facilitating Equity-based Professional Learning (FEPL) Train the Trainer
+Facilitating Equity-based Professional Learning (FEPL)

 AFT’s Facilitating Equity-based Professional Learning (FEPL) is structured to facilitate the knowledge and skills of anyone who would like to support adult learners, increase member engagement in their local union and build collaborative structures to support professional learning.
 Participants will learn: